krutikhirudkar721-png/demo-project/README.md

 # demo-project
-This is my first Git ripository
+This is My First Git Ripository